gajus/babel-plugin-lodash-modularize/README.md

 `lodashVersion` option defines the version of the lodash that you are using.
 It is used to resolve the correct path of the individual modules.

+## Chaining

+Note that use of [chaining](https://lodash.com/docs#_) defeats most of the benefits of this plugin.
+There is no way to modularly import chaining dependencies.
+As a result, use of chaining will import all of the lodash modules that can work with chaining.

 ## Difference from babel-plugin-lodash

 [`babel-plugin-lodash`](https://github.com/megawac/babel-plugin-lodash) [attempts to resolve](https://github.com/megawac/babel-plugin-lodash/blob/v1.0.1/src/lodash-modules.js) lodash module associated with the target script.
 The assumptions that `babel-plugin-lodash` makes about the `node_modules` path depend on the NPM version and the execution context. `babel-plugin-lodash-modularize` is using a [hard-coded map](https://github.com/gajus/babel-plugin-lodash-modularize/blob/v0.1.0/src/methodMap.js) to construct the module import path (see [discussion](https://github.com/gajus/babel-plugin-lodash-modularize/commit/52636687519bf7adc3f115bc9e5eb84c19c687cc#commitcomment-15228353)).